danielskatz/software-vs-data/README.md

 ###Software suffers from a different type of bit rot than data:  It is frequently built to use other software, leading to complex dependencies, and these dependent software packages also frequently change.

 In general, software must be constantly maintained and updated in order to continue to function as both the hardware and software environments on which it depends change.
 Operating systems, software and system libraries, programming language toolchains and other compile-time and run-time dependencies all evolve as their respective maintainers and developers find and fix bugs, and as user requirements demand new features and capabilities.
-This is sometimes called "software rot"<sup id="Software-rot-footnote">[Wikipedia](#Software-rot)</sup>.
-On the other hand, bit rot or data degradation<sup id='data-degradation-footnote'>[Wikipedia](#data-degradation)</sup> is generally thought of as changes in the underlying hardware or storage media that holds the bits, or changes in the software capable of interpreting the data.
-This definition of bit rot also affects software since software is just a set of bits stored on a filesystem but software bit rot is generally thought of as a higher level concern than data or file-level bit rot.
+This is sometimes called "software rot"<sup id="Software-rot-footnote">[Wikipedia-a](#Software-rot)</sup> and other times called "bit rot."
+On the other hand, bit rot for data, or data degradation<sup id='data-degradation-footnote'>[Wikipedia-b](#data-degradation)</sup>, is generally thought of as changes in the underlying hardware or storage media that holds the bits, or changes in the software capable of interpreting the data.
+This definition of bit rot also affects software since software is actually stored as a set of bits on a filesystem, but software bit rot is generally thought of as a higher level concern than data- or file-level bit rot.

 ###The lifetime of software is generally not as long as that of data.

 The lifetime of software can reach 20 years or more, especially for well-maintained projects.
 The life of software can end if the task it was supposed to do is not needed anymore, or if another software does it in a better way.
 Data, on the other hand, often represents the results of an experiment.
 It might become less interesting with time, but it cannot be replaced as it is connected to one particular experiment at that particular time.
 In this sense, software is replaceable (by other software), while data is usually not.

-However, software is increasingly used to model complex systems in the social and life sciences, and to analyze, transform, derive statistical significance, and visualize data (observations from the natural world as well as high dimensional simulation outputs).
-These computational models and data analyses are important digital artifacts that should also be preserved <sup id='cml-2014-footnote'>[Rollins et al. 2014](#cml-2014)</sup> along with datasets in order to properly verify or reproduce <sup id='peng-2011-footnote'>[Peng 2011](#peng-2011)</sup> published findings.
-Long-term preservation of the software used in computational science is a wicked problem as outlined in the final report from the _Preserving.exe: Toward a National Strategy for Preservation Software_ 2013 meeting<sup id='preserve-exe-2013-footnote'>[Preserving.exe 2013](#preserve-exe-2013)</sup>.
-With current technology, best practices to facilitate reproducibility of computational science involve archival of the following in durable, plaintext formats:

-1. the software itself, in source code form in a trusted digital repository
-2. structured or unstructured narrative documentation (e.g., the ODD protocol <sup id='odd-protocol-footnote'>[ODD 2013](#odd-protocol-2013)</sup>) specifically covering key components of the software
-3. descriptive provenance metadata on the software dependencies needed to compile and run the software as well as any input data dependencies

-A 1995 NRC Report "Preserving Scientific Data on Our Physical Universe"<sup id="NRC-preserving-footnote">[NRC 1995](#NRC-preserving)</sup>
+A 1995 NRC Report _Preserving Scientific Data on Our Physical Universe_<sup id="NRC-preserving-footnote">[NRC 1995](#NRC-preserving)</sup>
 provides the following recommendations regarding retention criteria and the appraisal process (p.
 40):
 "As a general rule, all observational data that are nonredundant, useful, and documented well enough for most primary uses should be